🧱

 .rowsBetween(-6, Window.currentRow)

-# Total for percentage (all rows in partition)
+# Window 3: Total for percentage (ALL rows in the partition, no order)

 total_w = Window.partitionBy("category")